Max Planck: Quantum mechanics

 At the end of the 1920s, Niels Bohr, Werner Heisenberg, and Wolfgang Pauli had worked out the Copenhagen interpretation of quantum mechanics, but it was rejected by Planck, and by Schrödinger, Laue, and Einstein as well.
 Planck expected that wave mechanics would soon render quantum theory – his own child – unnecessary.
 This was not to be the case, however.
 Further work only served to underscore the enduring central importance of quantum theory, even against his and Einstein's philosophical revulsions.
 Here Planck experienced the truth of his own earlier observation from his struggle with the older views during his younger years: "A new scientific truth does not triumph by convincing its opponents and making them see the light, but rather because its opponents eventually die, and a new generation grows up that is familiar with it."
+The quote, while often cited, had multiple counter examples by Planck's own time.
+It took only 10 years for 75% of British scientists to generally accept Charles Darwin's ideas from On the Origin of Species and science historian I. Bernard Cohen noted that, to the contrary, Planck's own ideas were generally accepted by his peers.
+Plate tectonics also took only a decade to be adopted by geologists evidenced by its use in textbooks.
+K. Brad Wray's research into the history of scientific ideas showed that older scientists are only marginally less inclined to accept new conceptualizations.